wp-plugins/query-monitor/readme.txt

  * Shows the **template filename** for the current page
  * Shows the available **body classes** for the current page
- * Shows the active theme name
+ * Shows the active parent and child theme name

 = PHP Errors =

- * PHP errors (warnings, notices and stricts) are presented nicely along with their component and call stack
+ * PHP errors (warnings, notices, stricts, and deprecated) are presented nicely along with their component and call stack
  * Shows an easily visible warning in the admin toolbar
- * Plays nicely with Xdebug

 = Request =